 Youth AOD Service

-The Salvation Army Youth AOD Service is based in sunny Townsville provides residential and community support to young people aged 16 - 25 years who are wanting help with their alcohol and/or other drug use.
+The Salvation Army Youth AOD Service, based in sunny Townsville, provides residential and community support to young people aged 16–25 years who are wanting help with their alcohol and/or other drug use.
 Our focus is harm reduction, with the main purpose being to prevent or reduce harm to young people, their families and the community.

-The 3 month residential program can support up to 8 young people in 4 x 2 bedroom units, allowing each young person to be situated in their own bedroom for comfort, privacy and safety.
-Our service is flexible and responsive to young people's unique needs.
-The program requires young people to participate in group work and individual sessions with their case worker and participate in a range of community-based activities.
+The 3‑month residential program can support up to 8 young people in 4 x 2‑bedroom units, allowing each young person to have their own bedroom for comfort, privacy and safety.
+Our service is flexible and responsive to each young person's unique needs.
+The program requires young people to participate in group work and individual sessions with their case worker, as well as a range of community‑based activities.

 These practices support young people to focus on healing and allow them the space and time to begin developing relationships with other young people and staff.